noony/ImageResizingServer/README.md

 * **q**

-quality= desired quality, default 90, ex: 100
+q= desired quality, default 90, ex: 100

+* **crop**
+crop= if you want to crop image set this parameter.
+Crop need both parameter h and w.
+Crop take the larger box with your resize ratio and resize to the specified size.